 Lloyds share price: technical analysis

+The stellar rally in Lloyds’ shares from December until April has given way to a period of range-bound trading.
 The price dropped back from 66p all the way to 56p, retracing around 40% of the December-April rally.
 Since then, the price has hovered above 56p, holding this line as firm support. ￼

 Gains have proven difficult to sustain above 58p, and in the past month a falling 50-day simple moving average (SMA) has contained any upward progress.
 So long as the 56p support zone holds the price may continue to move between the 56p and 58p levels. ￼